nuniz/speech-audio-ml-interview/README.md

 * How can zero-phase filtering be implemented, and what advantages does it offer?
 * What are the various methods for testing the stability of digital filters?

-## Feature Extraction <a name="features"></a>
+## Audio Features <a name="features"></a>

 * What is energy in the context of speech signals, and how is it computed?
-* Explain the concept of zero-crossing rate.
+* What are the advantages of using the zero-crossing rate (ZCR) compared to the Fast Fourier Transform (FFT)?
 * What methods are commonly used to estimate the pitch of a speech signal?
-* What is linear predictive coding (LPC), and how does it represent speech signals?
+* What are some common audio features, and how are they extracted?

-## Localization <a name="localization"></a>
+* How can we test the similarity between two audio signals?

-* How does the GCC PHAT algorithm differ from cross-correlation?
+* How does the GCC-PHAT algorithm differ from cross-correlation?
-* Explain the computational complexity of GCC PHAT-based sound source localization algorithms and any strategies used to mitigate it in real-time systems?

 ## Audio Transforms <a name="audio_transforms"></a>

 * Explain the Short-Time Fourier Transform (STFT) and its implementation.
+* Why do we use zero padding in STFT?
-* Why is zero padding/ overlap/ windowing used in STFT?
+* Why do we use overlap and windowing in STFT?
-* What trade-offs should be considered when determining the parameters such as time window, stride, and NFFT in STFT?
+* What are the trade-offs when determining the STFT parameters?
-* For what purpose are Mel-frequency cepstral coefficients (MFCC) typically used?
+* What do people usually use Mel-frequency cepstral coefficients (MFCC) for in audio processing?

 ## Compression <a name="compression"></a>

-* What are the typical sampling rates and range of bits commonly used in digital audio?
 * How does the number of quantizer levels affect the dynamic range?
-* Why might audio compression algorithms designed specifically for speech signals not work well for nonspeech audio signals?
-* How does the mu-law transformation differ from linear quantization, and what advantages does it offer?
 * Describe the operation of an adaptive differential pulse code modulation (AD-PCM).
-* How does AMR compression achieve adaptive bit-rate encoding?
+* What is linear predictive coding (LPC), and how does it represent speech signals?
+* How does the mu-law quantization differ from linear quantization, and what advantages does it offer?

 ## Noise Reduction <a name="noise_reduction"></a>

+* How does spectral subtraction reduce noise work?
-* Discuss the principles of adaptive filtering in signal processing and its applications.
+* What is the Wiener filtering method?
-* Describe the process of signal denoising, including spectral subtraction, and spectral gating.
+* When are wavelet-based denoising techniques effective?
-* What is speech-presence-probability (SPP)?
+* What is Speech Presence Probability (SPP), and how is it used in noise reduction?
-* Describe the principles underlying beamforming techniques in acoustic signal processing, including delay and sum, MVDR, and LCMV approaches.
+* How is adaptive filtering used in noise reduction and echo cancellation?

 # Deep Learning <a name="deep_learning"></a>

 ## Sound Classification <a name="classification"></a>

-* Discuss the challenges associated with sound classification tasks, such as background noise, varying acoustic environments, and the presence of multiple sound sources.
+* What challenges are faced in sound classification tasks?
-* How can deep learning be applied to sound classification tasks?
+* How can deep learning be applied to sound classification?
-* What are some evaluation metrics used to assess the performance of classification models?
+* What metrics assess classification model performance?

 ## Speech Enhancement <a name="enhancement"></a>

-* What are typical deep network architectures for speech enhancement?
+* What deep network architectures are common for speech enhancement?
-* How is the phase treated for speech enhancement?
+* How is the phase treated in speech enhancement?
-* What are the objective metrics for speech enhancement evaluation?
-Could you discuss the difference between PESQ, STOI, and SSNR?
-* What are the loss functions typically used for speech enhancement?
-What are the cons of using Mean Squared Error (MSE)?
+* What loss functions are typical in speech enhancement, and why might Mean Squared Error (MSE) have limitations?
+* Which objective metrics evaluate speech enhancement, and how do they differ?

 ## Speaker Recognition <a name="speaker"></a>

-* Can you explain the distinctions between speaker diarization, speaker identification, and speaker verification?
+* Distinguish between speaker diarization, identification, and verification.
-* What are the common deep network architectures used for speaker recognition?
+* What are typical deep network architectures for speaker recognition?
-* What are speaker embeddings?
-* How are i-vectors extracted from speech signals, and what features do they capture?
+* What are speaker embeddings, and how are they extracted and used?
-* What role does the Universal Background Model (UBM) play in generating i-vectors?
 * What are x-vectors, and how do they differ from i-vectors?

 ## Speech Recognition <a name="recognition"></a>

-* Explain some of the techniques used in speech recognition, such as Hidden Markov Models (HMMs) and Deep Learning.
+* What methods are used in speech recognition?
-* How do you preprocess audio data for speech recognition models?
+* How is audio data preprocessed for speech recognition?
-* How do you handle background noise in speech recognition models?
-* How do you evaluate the accuracy of speech recognition models?
+* What evaluation methods are used for speech recognition models?
-* How does Whisper use weak supervision?
+* How does Whisper employ weak supervision, and what is its architecture?
-* Describe the architecture of Whisper model.
+* Describe training and optimization for Whisper models.
-* How are Whisper models trained, and how do you optimize their performance?
-* What is Wav2Vec2, and how does it differ from Wav2Vec?
+* What distinguishes Wav2Vec2 from Wav2Vec?
-* What are the limitations of using a naive decoding approach for Wav2Vec outputs, and how does Connectionist Temporal Classification (CTC) encoding help address these limitations?
+* How does CTC encoding address limitations in decoding Wav2Vec outputs?
-* Describe the Beam Search algorithm and its role in Wav2Vec models.
+* Explain the role of Beam Search in Wav2Vec models.